Beirut: five of the worst non-nuclear explosions in history

 Collision at Halifax (1917)

-On December 6, 1917, at the entrance to the port of Halifax in the Canadian province of Nova Scotia, two foreign ships met - the French military vessel Mont Blanc with explosives on board, sailing from New York to Bordeaux, and the Norwegian steamer Imo, which was carrying food to Belgium.
+On December 6, 1917, at the entrance to the port of Halifax in the Canadian province of Nova Scotia, two foreign ships met - the French military ship Mont Blanc with explosives on board, sailing from New York to Bordeaux, and the Norwegian steamer Imo, which was carrying food to Belgium.

 "Mont Blanc" entered the port, and "Imo" left it exceeding speed.
 Each of the crews of both ships believed that they should give way.
 As a result, the ships came together too close.
 At first, the collision was avoided, but then the "Imo" still crashed into a French ship, which led to a leak of benzene.